ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

   ('live' meaning that any changes in the database will be reflected in the replica once they occur).
   If one database is down, the replica can continue its work, thus greatly improving **availability**.
   This is also quite useful if you need to:
-    * **shift operations** to a secondary data center
+    * **Shift operations** to a secondary data center
-    * **share the workload** across more than one server.
+    * **Share the workload** across more than one server.

 *  But a replica isn't a backup...
 It doesn't present good solutions for many **backup scenarios**.
 For example, backups can:
-    * protect you from an accidental collection delete
+    * Protect you from an accidental collection delete
-    * tell you the state of the system at, say, 9:03 AM last Friday
+    * Tell you the state of the system at, say, 9:03 AM last Friday
-    * protect you from various cyber attacks
+    * Protect you from various cyber attacks

 * A backup keeps an exact state of the database at a specific point in time and can be restored.
   * A new database can be [created from a Backup](../../../../studio/server/databases/create-new-database/from-backup)